foldda/rda/README.md

 > RDA is the "box" used during transport.

-Unlike schema-based formats, the transport layer does not impose restrictions on the structure of the data being carried, which also allows more loosely-coupled integration where sending and receiving applications can handle data structure changes independently.
+Unlike schema-based formats, the transport layer does not impose restrictions on the structure of the data being carried, allowing loosely-coupled integration by moving data validation to the application layer.

 ---